samanemami/C_GB-EX/Memory Experiments/README.md

 ## memory_profiler

-After installing memory_profiler, you may run python -m memory_profiler_example.py in the python interpreter.
+After installing memory_profiler, you may run `python -m memory_profiler_example.py` in the python interpreter.
 To install and plot a memory usage with the profiler, refer to this [library](https://pypi.org/project/memory-profiler/).
+Also, if you run `mprof run memory_profiler_example.py` and then `mprof plot`, you will have a memory usage trend.